 JOIN THE SCG XI TEAM

-Living out your cricketing dreams
+Living your cricketing dreams

+The SCG XI, launched in 2007, is the playing arm of the ground.
 Current and former ranks include first-class players Stuart Clark, Gavin Robertson, Neil Maxwell, Simon Katich, Dan Smith, Stuart MacGill and Dominic Thornely.

 Our games are social by nature but competitive by instinct.